mrstp/Mean-Reversion/README.md

 The Code and the comments are in the Code.py file, the Dataset is in the Database Python.xlsx file

-Work done by Mario Stopponi and Alessndro Sicilia
+Work done by Mario Stopponi and Alessandro Sicilia